EfeDursun125/AMXX-ZP-Save-Ammo-Packs-To-File/README.md

-# ZP Save Ammo Packs To File
+# Amx Mod X ZP Save Ammo Packs To File
-This plugin saves ammopacks to file, use this if other banks not saving or banks has problems on your server .ammo files can be read as text with notepad and can be changed
+This plugin saves zombie plague ammopacks to a file, use this if other banks not saving or banks has problems on your server .ammo files can be read as text with notepad and can be changed

 # IMPORTANT